Skip to content

 let history: AgentInputItem[] = [

-// intial message
+// initial message

 user('Are we there yet?'),